-- 1. Water depth over fish ladder weirs: 1' +/- 0.1'.
-During the shad passage season (May 15 through August 15): 1.3' +/- 0.1'. - 2.
-Water temperatures will be measured in each adult fishway and station service pen stock.
+- 1. Water depth over fish ladder weirs: 1.0' +/- 0.1'.
+During the shad passage season (> 5000 shad/countstation/day): 1.3' +/- 0.1'.
+(See 2.5.1.2.b.2. and 3. for an exception). - 2.
+Water temperatures will be measured in each adult fishway and station service pen-stock.
 Temperatures will be recorded in the fishway status report.
 When water temperature reaches 70° F, all fish handling activities will be coordinated through FPOM prior to any action to verify protocols that will be followed. - 3.
 Head on all entrances: 1' to 2' (1.5' optimum).
 Refer to paragraph 3.3.1., Scheduled Maintenance, when unable to achieve head criteria. - 4.
-A water velocity of 1.5 to 4 fps (2 fps optimum) shall be maintained for the full length of the powerhouse collection channel and the lower ends of the fish ladders which are below the tailwater.
+A water velocity of 1.5 to 4 fps (2 fps optimum) shall be maintained for the full length of the powerhouse collection channel and the lower ends of the fish ladders that are below the tailwater.
 Water velocities will be measured directly and monitored during fishway inspections to verify channels are operating within velocity criteria. - 5.
 Remove debris as required to maintain head below 0.5' on attraction water intakes and trash racks at all the ladder exits, with a 0.3' maximum head on all picket leads.
 Debris shall be removed when significant amounts accumulate.

 - 6. Necessary staff gauges and water level indicators will be readable at all water levels encountered during the fish passage period and calibration checked weekly.
 Instruments will be recalibrated ASAP if out of calibration. - 7.
 Main entrance weir depths: 8' or greater below tailwater.
 Maintain a minimum tailwater at 70' msl to remain in entrance weir criteria operating range - 8.
-Count station crowders shall remain in the operating position while visual counting and/or video taping is being conducted.
+Count station crowders shall remain in the operating position while visual counting and/or video-taping is being conducted.
 The crowder shall be closed to allow the count slot width to be no less than 18".
 This will usually occur during high turbidity conditions to allow count accuracy criteria to be achieved.
 If passage is impaired by this condition, the count slot may be widened until proper passage conditions are achieved, even though count accuracy may be compromised to some degree.
 Project biologists, FFU, and fish counters shall coordinate to achieve optimum count slot passage and/or count accuracy conditions.
-The crowder shall remain fully open during hours that no fish counting is going on.
+The crowder shall remain fully open during hours that no fish counting is performed.
 Leave fish passage slot lighted overnight. - 9.
-Inspect facilities three times each day.
-At least three inspections per week will be performed by project fish biologist and biological staff.
-Inspections of once per day can begin November 1. - 10.
+Inspect facilities three times each day. - 10.
 Inspect and ensure that optimum passage conditions are maintained at fishway entrances, exits, and count slots.